CSPT1-TEAMS/Sprint-Challenge-Authentication/ANSWERS.md

 <!-- Answers to the Short Answer Essay Questions go here -->

 1. Describe Middleware, Sessions (as we know them in express), bcrypt and JWT.

-- Middleware is software that acts like a bridge between a database (or operating system) and applications.
+- **Middleware** is software that acts like a bridge between a database (or operating system) and applications.
+In my own experience here in Lambda School middleware has been implemented as a simple function (or a group of functions), usually written in their own file and then exported, that intercepts either the request or the response data and then does something with that data before passing it along to the application.

+- **Cookies** are small files stored on a user's computer.
+They hold a small amount of data particular to a client and a website, and can be accessed either by a

 2. What does bcrypt do in order to prevent attacks?